-Moving minerals prior to primary and secondary crushing requires a conveyor designed to allow proper material flow.
+Our drag chain conveyors are engineered to handle a variety of raw bulk materials including limestone, sand, clay, and gypsum throughout the cement production process.
+Moving minerals prior to primary and secondary crushing requires a conveyor designed to allow proper bulk material flow.
 Increased chain flight spacing coupled with a large cross-sectional conveying area are important to achieving and maintaining positive flow.

-As Limestone goes through the crushing process and is converted into ground raw meal the material is now more free flowing.
-At this stage the conveyor design requires tight flight spacing to ensure a uniform product bed depth withing the conveyor.
-The conveyor can be sized to handle the additive; iron ore, sand, clay, or ash so the mixture can move further in the cement production process.
+Using limestone as an example, as it goes through the crushing process and is converted into ground raw meal, the material becomes more free flowing.
+At this stage, the conveyor design requires tight flight spacing to ensure a uniform product bed depth within the conveyor.
+CDM drag chain conveyors can be sized to handle the additive (iron ore, sand, clay, or ash) so the mixture can move further in the cement production process.

-Material can be metered without the need of additional metering devices.
+- Bin/Bunker Draw-off – Bulk material can be metered without the need of additional metering devices.